With Treatment

 Services provided:

 Santa Clara Pueblo Behavioral Health is an inpatient treatment center in Espanola, NM that is situated in the 87532 zip code.
-Santa Clara Pueblo Behavioral Health offers Mental health services, Social skills development and Transportation assistance.
-It offers treatment to men and women.
+Santa Clara Pueblo Behavioral Health provides Case management, Domestic violence services and Housing services.
+It provides services to women and men.

 Address: 360 Fog Road, Espanola, NM 87532 in Rio Arriba County